Bolaji61/Titanic-Dataset/README.md

 # Titanic-Dataset
-Pre-processing carried out on a Titanic Dataset that I found on Kaggle
+Data Pre-processing carried out on a Titanic Dataset that I found on Kaggle